winscripter/LangJsonSharp/README.md

 # LangJsonSharp
-An incredibly small multilingual resource builder using JSON files on disk.
+An incredibly small and simple multilingual resource builder using JSON files on disk.

 App.en-US.json:
 ```json